Explorer¶

 \

-before special characters; - If the search text itself contains
+before special characters; - If the text itself contains

 \

-, the handling methods for search and filtering differ: for search, add three\
+, the processing methods for search and filter differ: three additional\

 , field value E:\software_installer\vm\vmware-authd.exe